PRECIOUS-Gold rises as dollar softens after weaker U.S. jobs data

 BENGALURU, Oct 5 (Reuters) - Gold rose slightly on Friday as the dollar softened after data showed U.S. job growth slowed in September, easing concerns about a large run-up in inflation.

-Spot gold was half a percent higher at $1,204.75 an ounce at 1416 GMT.
+Spot gold was up 0.3 percent at $1,202.20 an ounce at 1500 GMT.
 The metal has gained 0.9 percent so far this week and is on track to mark its biggest weekly gain in six.

 U.S. gold futures were up 0.5 percent at $1,207.50 an ounce.